takeit/Newscoop-Plugin-ArticleEditScreen/README.md

-Newscoop-Plugin-ArticleEditScreen
+Article Edit Screen - Newscoop Plugin
 =================================

-the new Article Edit Screen for Newscoop in the form of a Plugin
+The new Article Edit Screen for Newscoop in the form of a Plugin.

 Install